 The Navigation Colliery – Crumlin.

 They stated the site was being on the Trinant side of the River Ebbw between Bowen’s Foundry at Crumlin and the Royal Oak Hotel at Llanhilleth.
-The sinking process will begin in the next few weeks and that over 300 men will be engaged in the work which will take about 3 years.
-The directors of the company visited the site on Thursday 8th August in preparation on the start of sinking.
+The sinking process would begin in the next few weeks and that over 300 men will be engaged in the work which will take about 3 years to complete.

 In April 1908 the Messrs Partridge, Jones & Co Ltd issued their annual report.
-It showed profits amounting to £176,957 4s.
-2d. with £21,874 13s.
-11d brought forward with an available sum of £198,831 18s 1d.
+It showed profits amounting to £176,957.
+4s.
+2d. with £21,874.
+13s.
+11d. brought forward with an available sum of £198,831.
+18s.
+1d.
 A sum of £70,000 was placed into a development account (used for the sinking of the Navigation Collieries) and £8,037 placed to reserve for compensation to workmen.

 In March 1910 the company released a statement that said the collieries were proceeding satisfactorily and that Mr W. H. Routledge of Blackwood was in charge of the works.
 Also it was hoped that the winding of coal would commence at the close of the year.

 In March 1911 the Messrs Partridge, Jones & Co Ltd issued their annual report.
-It was stated that The sinking of the Company’s new pits at Crumlin had been continued throughout the year, the South Pit was completed and its total depth being 515 yards.
+It was stated that The sinking of the company’s new pits at Crumlin had been continued throughout the year, the South Pit was completed and its total depth being 515 yards or 1,545′ feet deep.
 It was expected that the sinking of the North Pit will be completed in about three weeks.
-The Directors have acquired a freehold farm of 147 acres situate within easy distance from the collieries.
+The directors had acquired a freehold farm of 147 acres in extent situate within easy distance from the collieries.

 In July 1920 the No2 shaft was deepened from the Black Vein Seam, the sinking operations went down 70 yards to the Meadow Vein Seam.
 The company said that it would not interfere with the production at the colliery.